feltech/vim-rtags/README.md

     let g:rtagsAutoDiagnostics = 0

+Diagnostic errors whose root cause is not found to be in the current buffer will not be shown.
+An example of this is passing incorrect arguments to ```make_unique```.
+These diagnostics can be shown, but have a performance penalty, especially for large projects, so are disabled by default.
+To enable this behaviour, set:

+    let g:rtagsEnhancedDiagnostics = 1

 By default, search results are showed in a location list.
 Location lists are local to the current window.
 To use the vim QuickFix window, which is shared between all windows, set: